 The Company designs, develops, manufactures, markets and supports turbofan, turboprop and turboshaft engines in a wide range of power ratings to meet the diverse needs of the marketplace — business, general aviation and regional aircraft and helicopters, as well as turbines for auxiliary power units.
-A United Technologies Corporation (NYSE: UTX) company, P&WC's headquarters, main manufacturing, and research and development (R&D) facilities are located in Longueuil, Quebec.
-P&WC also has significant product development and manufacturing operations elsewhere in Canada and abroad.
-P&WC engines provide power in 195 countries around the world.
+A United Technologies Corporation (NYSE: UTX) company, P&WC's headquarters and primary facilities are located in Longueuil, near Montréal, Québec.
+P&WC also has significant product development and manufacturing operations elsewhere in Canada and abroad, and customer support facilities around the world.

 P&WC has earned a strong reputation over the years for innovation, technical excellence and proven engine reliability.
-This has been made possible in large part through P&WC's deep commitment to R&D and the application of leading-edge development and manufacturing processes.
+This has been made possible in large part through P&WC's deep commitment to research and development (R&D) and the application of leading-edge development and manufacturing processes.
 P&WC is the largest R&D investor in Canada in the aerospace industry.

-Ten engine families are currently built by P&WC: the PT6 turboprop engines, the PT6 turboshaft engines, the JT15D turbofan engines, the PW100 turboprop engines, the PW200 turboshaft engines, the PW300 turbofan engines, the PW500 turbofan engines, the PW600 turbofan engines, the PW800 turbofan engine.
+Thirteen engines are currently manufactured by P&WC: the PT6A, PT6B, PT6C and PT6T turboprop or turboshaft engines, the JT15D turbofan engine, the PW100 and PW150 turboprop engines, the PW200 and PW210 turboshaft engines, the PW300 turbofan engine, the PW500 turbofan engine, the PW600 turbofan engine, and the PW800 turbofan engine.
 In total, P&WC has produced more than 80,000 engines.

-The PW200, a family of turboshaft engines ranging from 450 to 650 shp, is designed for light- and medium- size helicopters, which includes the Agusta Grand and the Eurocopter EC135.
+The PW200, a family of turboshaft engines ranging from 500 to over 700 shp, is designed for light- and medium-sized helicopters including the AgustaWestland Grand and the Eurocopter EC135.